 The Continental Divide Trail may not be as well-known as the Pacific Crest Trail on a large scale (and this is a good thing), but among hikers, the CDT is largely regarded as the more challenging of the two trails.
 If you want to fuel your thru-hiker superiority complex and take your thru-hiker status to the next level, then adding the CDT to your list of accomplishments will take you a lot further up the “thru-hiker d-bag ladder” than a trip on the PCT.
 The PCT is generally considered to be less challenging than not only the CDT but the Appalachian Trail as well.
 After hiking the PCT you’re basically still the same nobody that you were before setting out on your disappointing journey of unfulfillment.

-I don't know if you've been paying attention, but since you've made it this far I'll assume you have been.
-It's clear that the only logical conclusion you can draw when examining the differences between the Continental Divide Trail and the Pacific Crest Trail is that the CDT is definitively the better of the two.
-Sure, the PCT has its charm and examined in isolation it may seem to be a good option, but when you add the CDT to the mix it, the PCT just can't stand up.
+I don’t know if you’ve been paying attention, but since you’ve made it this far I’ll assume you have been.
+The only logical conclusion you can draw when examining the differences between the Continental Divide Trail and the Pacific Crest Trail is that the CDT is definitively the better of the two.
+Sure, the PCT has its charm, and examined in isolation it may seem to be a good option, but when you add the CDT to the mix it, the PCT just can’t stand up.

 Agree?
 Don’t agree?
 It doesn’t matter.
 But if you feel the need to share your opinions, I welcome you to leave a comment.